alexvatti/interview-skills/test-your-c-skills/ReadMe.txt

 16. variable number of arguments --function pointer as arguments

 17. string reverse without using the temp string

 18. *ptr++,(*ptr)++,++*ptr difference

 19. print a given number in charater string: 123 => one hundered twenty three

-20. a given string ...every char need to rotate with offset, if it cross(z/Z), in wrap it
+20. a given string ...every char need to rotate with offset(given), if it cross(z/Z), in wrap it

-21. compiler error: type cast: float to char: compilation error 22.
+21. compiler error: type cast: float to char: compilation error

+22.

 23.what is the output ?